 - To send data to the platform for one of the parameters listed above

 - To accept the devices and datapoints generated when the data gets into the platform

 - To assign those devices to their corresponding location

 How does it work?

-You can access the Measure & Verification project in the Analysis section of the platform.
+You can access the Measure & Verification Projects in the M&V section of the platform.
 The first screen you will access to is the Project List

 The project list view lists all the projects that have been configured for the account, giving an overview of their state.

 This page provides information such as the Project name, the type, the savings target, the % of energy saved so far, the amount of savings, the lenght of the project and the summary of savings in a bar chart.